Transparency update installing…

 – Goodway Group should found an ideal line to bid so that it wouldn’t spend too much neutralizing the low-tech fee negotiated.

 If the technique expands, adtech consolidation will increase its current pace and tons of middlemen will be pushed out of the ecosystem.
 What’s the roadblock?
 We’re too big to adapt to the strategy.
-It’ll take time and a lot of efforts to make this happen.
+It’ll take time and a lot of effort to make this happen.
 We suggest you to partner with the right SSPs, thus, indirectly receiving the benefits.

 Moments That Matter